Skip to content

 Installation

-While you can install Deptrac using composer, we recommend using either the phar installation or PHIVE.
+You can install Deptrac via Composer.
+We recommend using the deptrac package for this.
+Alternatively, you can also use PHIVE or download the PHAR attached to each release on GitHub.
 This will ensure that Deptrac and its dependencies are bundled together and will not interfere with any of your project's dependencies.

 PHAR